An estimated 95% of all divorces, including those that are simple, complex, friendly and contested, are settled without going to trial in California.

 Even if you doubt your spouse or partner’s ability to negotiate an acceptable settlement agreement, make your best efforts to prepare for and participate in the settlement conference.
 To the best of your ability set your emotions aside and be determined to use the conference to move your case forward.
 While is is ultimately your goal to settle the case, you also can use the settlement conference to learn more about your spouse’s positions and opinions, which can help you if you don’t settle and go to court.

 7. Be ready for a little give and take.

 It is common for divorcing spouses to compromise during settlement conferences.
 Each spouse often accepts something less than they might receive at trial because they want to avoid the risks and cost associated with going to court.
 In anticipation of your settlement conference, take some time to determine if and how you may be willing to compromise and identify any issues you believe are nonnegotiable.

 Settlement conferences can last a few hours or days.
 They can be heated and arduous.
 Offers and counteroffers can be exchanged ad nausea and your nerves can be tried.
 But, even the worst settlement conferences can lead to satisfying settlement agreements.
 So exercise patience with your spouse or partner and the process.
 Bite your lip if you have to and dig deep to do whatever you must to make the most out of the time you spend in your settlement conference.

-If you’re headed to a settlement conference, and would like my help understanding your legal positions, identifying your options, and developing a negotiation strategy, please call Laura at 415-968-3028 or complete the form below and schedule a consulting, strategy, and coaching session.
+If you’re headed to a settlement conference, and would like my help understanding your legal positions, identifying your options, and developing a negotiation strategy, schedule a consulting session below.